 The next entity that greets me is doubt.

-Doubt is a little different from denial.
-Confrontation with doubt is not just an exchange of words; doubt is a thief, perpetually robbing you of hope.
-You try to speak out to consolidate your argument that things will get better, but doubt speaks over you with striking audacity.
+Doubt is different from denial.
+Doubt is a thief, perpetually robbing you of hope.
+You try to argue that things will get better, but doubt speaks over you with striking audacity.
 It cuts you off.
 It shuts you down.

 “Pray for Jesus to take me,” she whispers in Vietnamese.

-I hesitate to comprehend her request.
+I hesitate, considering her request.
 I can’t.
 “No, Mom.”

 Her eyes widen.
 “Why?
 Why aren’t you praying for that?”